Skip to content

 Black tea is a type of tea that undergoes a process called oxidation.
 Oxidation involves exposing the leaves to air and enzymes.
 It transforms the leaves from green to a dark, reddish-brown color that black tea is often associated with and gives black tea its signature bold and robust flavor.

-Now, let's get to the meat of the matter: the caffeine content.
-According to goodFOOD, an average cup (237 ml) of black tea contains around 47 mg of caffeine.
+Now, let's get to the meat of the matter: How much caffeine in 1 cup of Black tea.
+According to Good Food, an average cup (237 ml) of black tea contains around 47 mg of caffeine.
 However, it can range anywhere from 14 to 70 mg, depending on the specific tea and brewing method.
 It should be noted that some studies have found that a cup of black tea can contain as much as 90 mg of caffeine.

 To put this into perspective, a typical cup of coffee contains around 95 mg of caffeine.
 So given these metrics, while black tea packs quite a punch, it still contains less caffeine than coffee and is considered safe for most adults, as the FDA recommends no more than 400 mg of caffeine per day.